bjcai-phys/bjcai-phys.github.io/_pages/pubs.md

-### Selected Work: Neutron and Nuclear Matter Probed by QCD Sum Rules
+### Neutron and Nuclear Matter Probed by QCD Sum Rules

 This project investigates the low-density equation of state of isospin-asymmetric nuclear matter using QCD sum rules, providing a connection between nuclear matter properties and the underlying quark and gluon dynamics.
 Based on the Hugenholtz–Van Hove theorem, the approach enables the derivation of analytical expressions for key quantities such as the energy per particle, pressure, and symmetry energy, grounded in fundamental QCD condensates.
 By incorporating inputs from nuclear experiments and astrophysical observations, the framework constrains the in-medium behavior of quark and gluon condensates and offers insight into hadronic modifications and partial chiral symmetry restoration.
 Special attention is given to the treatment of four-quark condensates, which are modeled through effective interpolation but play a non-negligible role in theoretical uncertainties.
 The use of complex-valued Borel transformations helps improve the resolution of spectral functions, extending the applicability of the method.
 Low-density neutron matter, with its near-universal behavior similar to a unitary Fermi gas, provides a compelling testing ground for these calculations, particularly for extracting imaginary parts of self-energies and transport coefficients through other advanced techniques.
 For details, see our <a href="https://journals.aps.org/prc/abstract/10.1103/PhysRevC.97.054322" target="_blank">paper 1</a> and <a href="https://journals.aps.org/prc/abstract/10.1103/PhysRevC.100.024303" target="_blank">paper 2</a>.